tobymao/saq/docs/task.md

 :rtype: Any JSON serialisable
 ```

-Discuss that if you configured retries that it will automatically retry on any Exception.
+Discuss that if you configured retries that it will automatically retry on any Exception except asyncio.CancelledError